 Mastoiditis is an infection of the mastoid bone of the skull.
 The mastoid is located just behind the ear.

-Mastoiditis is usually caused by a middle ear infection (acute otitis media).
-The infection may spread from the ear to the mastoid bone of the skull.
-The mastoid bone fills with infected materials and its honeycomb-like structure may deteriorate.
+Mastoiditis is most often caused by a middle ear infection (acute otitis media).
+The infection may spread from the ear to the mastoid bone.
+The bone has a honeycomb-like structure that fills with infected material and may break down.

-Mastoiditis usually affects children.
+The condition is most common in children.
 Before antibiotics, mastoiditis was one of the leading causes of death in children.
-Now it is a relatively uncommon and much less dangerous condition.
+The condition does not occur very often today.
+It is also much less dangerous.

 Exams and Tests